 Add to that the fact that some ships were pretty disciplined on water use and, unless there was an engineering casualty, had refilled their freshwater tanks by the beginning of the work day.

 The Supply Officer, who knew that the new shower nozzles had arrived, asked Cheng when they would be installed.
-Cheng politely advised the SuppO to "mind yer own fuckin' business."
+Cheng politely advised the SuppO to "fuckin' mind yer own fuckin' business."

 The XO soon found out that the new shower heads were on board.
 He asked Cheng if they had been installed.
 Cheng said no, that the sailors who would do the work were "busy."
-The XO caustically observed that if he waited until they weren't to have them installed, they'd never be installed.
+The XO caustically observed that if Engineering waited until they weren't busy to install the new shower heads, they'd never be installed.
 The XO ordered Cheng to "start installing those goddamned shower heads."